 32. How do you install a plugin?

-There are three methods: Search and install strait into the Plugins – Add New in the administration dashboard, upload a ZIP file through the same method, or un zip the ZIP file and upload the folder of the plugins through FTP into the wp-content/plugins/ directory.
-Once the installation is completed, the user must activate the plugin to use it.
+There are three methods for installing plugins directly: searching and installing through Plugins – Add New in the administration dashboard, uploading ZIP files through this same method or unzipping ZIP files and uploading their contents through FTP into the wp-content/plugins/ directory.
+After an install has taken place successfully, users must activate it in order to use it.

 33. How do you create a custom plugin?